 - A planned escape is the safest way to leave a violent relationship.

 Many survivors want to stay in the local area where they have always lived.
 This sadly opens up the possibility for further abuse from the now estranged partner.
 It has to be remembered that the most dangerous times for the escalation of abuse are disclosure and departure.
 Safety planning has to be an ongoing process for some length of time.

 - If staying in the home, secure the premises e.g. changing locks, window locks, burglar alarm, and movement sensitive lights.
-Speak to the Crime Reduction Advisor at the local police station or contact the Oxfordshire Domestic Abuse Helpline for advice on other schemes that are available across the county.
+Speak to your local police station or contact the local helpline for advice on other schemes that are available across the area.

 - Use 141 when making a call or telephone 150 to discuss with BT Customer Services so the numbers cannot be traced.
 Or have a mobile phone that is only used for the ex partner.